Encrypted Internet traffic classification using a supervised Spiking Neural Network

 \section{Experiments}

-Our dataset has been split into three separated sets: 65\% of samples used to train the model, 15\% to validate it during the training phase, and 20\% to evaluate it during the testing phase.
-The training phase consists of optimizing the network by adjusting its weights, but also the leak coefficients $\beta$ (we had one trainable $\beta$ per layer, as previous works suggested that training these coefficients can increase accuracy \cite{Fang2020b,Yin2020}).
-The validation set is used to control model performances and tuning hyper-parameters, whereas the testing phase enables to evaluate final model performance.
-As a result, we have extracted from the dataset independent data used only for the test.
+Our dataset has a total of 17,450 data samples before being divided into different sets.
+The dataset has been then split into three separated sets: 65\% of samples used to train the model, 15\% to validate it during the training phase, and 20\% to evaluate it during the testing phase.
+Before splitting, the number of data samples in different categories is a few hundred for Video/File transfer/Chat in each of Non-VPN/VPN/Tor techniques and a few thousand in the case of VoIP/Browsing.
+The training phase consists of optimizing the network by adjusting its weights, but also the leak coefficients $\beta$ (we had one trainable $\beta$ per layer, as previous works suggested that training these coefficients can increase accuracy \cite{Fang2020b, Yin2020}).
+Also, the value of neuron's threshold $V_{th}$ per layer is learned by the gradient descent.
+The validation set is used to control model performances and tuning hyper-parameters, whereas the testing phase enables the evaluation of final model performance.
+As a result, we extracted independent data from the dataset used only for the test.
 Otherwise, there could be a risk of developing an over-fitted model.
-This would be an important issue since it would mean the model is biased, too specific and unable to classify new data correctly.
+This would be an important issue since it would mean the model is biased, too specific, and unable to classify new data correctly.